Medical School Acceptance Rates: How Many Applicants Get In

 Determining school fit is another area where the MSAR becomes your best friend.
 It will provide you with detailed information about demographics, teaching methodologies, campus life, and more, so you can build a reliable picture of how you will fit at the school.

 Do you like the sound of how they approach medical education or not?
 Do you like that the school focuses on research, or do you want to make sure you’re in the clinic as much as possible?
 Do you have a preference for how you are graded?
-Do you have a specific class size in mind or learning environment you prefer?
+Do you have a specific class size in mind or a learning environment you prefer?

 You could be one of the most qualified candidates in your year, but if you learn best in small classes or already have a specific specialty in mind, you will fit better in some programs than others.
 Therefore, not securing an interview at a school could have more to do with how the admissions committee believes you will fit within the program and not your ample qualifications.